allthepies/BrewManiac/README.md

 * Reorganisation of EEPROM persistent storage mapping to reflect above.
 * Addition of compile time capability to change measurement resolution of DS18B20 temp probe from between 10 and 12 bits.

+Note:  Currently the min/max allowed values for mash/boil temperatures and times are set very low to allow testbest testing!
+With these settings in place, the code could not be used for a "real" brew.
+The original limits are in the code but commented out currently.
+I will sort this out once testing is complete.

 Fixes
 In manual mode, flashing countdown time kept on flashing if return to main screen was selected.